 Kristine Kelly and Allison Schifani

 Electronic literature presents and generates literary performances that display, question, and critique ways of reading and modes of literary production in the digital age.
 This exhibition of electronic literature will display and discuss works of electronic and print literature and bring to attention the technologies central to their production.
 The accompanying colloquium will include public presentations on the history of the book, theories of electronic literature, and lectures by producers of electronic texts.
-Further information and a detailed schedule will be forthcoming.
+Click HERE for complete information.

 Jessica Slentz is a 2nd-year Ph.D. student interested in rhetoric and digital literacies, new media, multimodal composition and visual rhetoric.
 Her primary area of focus is locative/mobile media and the rhetoric of display, with additional studies in composition pedagogy, digital writing and rhetoric and internet research ethics.
 She holds a B.A. in Professional Communication and Information Design from Nazareth College of Rochester, an M.A. in Creative Writing from Kingston University, London, UK, and an M.A. in English Literature from the University of Rochester.